unyon/splurty/mac.md

 ![vagrant-folder](http://i.imgur.com/VMgxYn6.png)

 __Third__: you may get prompted if you want to continue.
-If you get prompted to, type "yes" and press enter
+If this comes up for you, type `yes` and press enter.
+If this does not come up, that's ok too.

 ![continue](http://i.imgur.com/gR34qy2.png)